prantlf/v-yaml2json/README.md

     yaml2json [options] [<yaml-file>]

     Options:
-      -o|--output <file>  write the JSON output to a file -l|--line-break     append a line break to the JSON output -p|--pretty         prints the JSON output with line breaks and indented -V|--version        prints the version of the executable and exits -h|--help           prints th usage information and exits
+      -o|--output <file>    write the JSON output to a file -t|--trailing-commas  insert trailing commas to arrays and objects -l|--line-break       append a line break to the JSON output -p|--pretty           prints the JSON output with line breaks and indented -V|--version          prints the version of the executable and exits -h|--help             prints th usage information and exits

     If no input file is specified, it will be read from standard input.